 The SUITP shall describe the hardware platforms, software tools, techniques and methods used for software unit testing and integration testing activities.

+Some specific testing technique examples, relevant to security, would be: fuzzing, symbolic execution.

 Personnel and personnel training requirements

 The SUITP shall list any requirement for software unit testing and integration testing personnel and their training needs.